Have you ever seen a rocket take off ?

 MEFA is highly interactive.

-The course is delivered as a combination of training sessions once a week that you study in your own time, homework tasks to complete (which you’ll need to submit for feedback each week – there are strict deadlines for this), and weekly live Group Coaching Calls in case you get stuck.
-This is also where we customise what you learn in the sessions to you and your personal situation.
-Don’t worry if you can’t make each one live – I record them.
+The course is delivered as a combination of training sessions once a week that you study in your own time, homework tasks to complete (which you’ll need to submit for feedback each week – there are strict deadlines for this), and weekly live Group Coaching Calls.

-I run everything manually via an email group and weekly Group Coaching Calls on Zoom, working directly with you.
+I run everything in MEFA manually via an email group and the weekly group coaching calls on Zoom, working directly with you.

 To join MEFA you need to meet the following requirements: